YbwElysia/YbwElysia.github.io/_pages/about.md

 COURSE PROJECT
 ------
 ***Pedestrian Detection on NVlDlA Jetson***

 ***Voice Assistant Based on Vits and ChatGLM*** in Human-Computer Interaction Technology

 ***License plate segmentation based on OpenCV*** in Digital Image Processing

 ***From CNN to Vision Transformer: Performance Analysis on ClFAR-10 Dataset*** in Mechine Learning

 ***Zhi Yi Xing，a nonprofit second-hand trading platform*** in Mobile Internet Development

 RESEARCH EXPERIENCE
 ------
-**Deformable Multi-level Feature Network Applied to Nucleus Segmentation**       2023.11 - Present
+**Deformable Multi-level Feature Network Applied to Nucleus Segmentation**       2022.11 - 2024.6

 *Objective: To establish DMFNet by integrating DCN, BFP, and SOLO to enhance the performance of the segmentation network in nucleus segmentation.*